youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 The L bit MUST be 0 for all fragments except for the last one of the media frame.
 The media frame ID must be unique enough that a depacketizer may be able to differentiate the fragments of one media frame from another.
-The SSRC, timestamp, marker bit, CSRCs, and header extensions of the SFrame RTP packets MUST be the same as those of the output of the media-format-specific packetization.
+The SSRC, timestamp, marker bit, and CSRCs of the SFrame RTP packets MUST be the same as those of the output of the media-format-specific packetization.
+The header extensions of the SFrame RTP packets SHOULD be the same as those of the output of the media-format-specific packetization, but some may be omitted if it is known that the omitted header extensions do not need to be duplicated on each SFrame RTP packet.
 The payload type of the SFrame RTP packets must be a payload type that indicates the payload format defined in this document, and it must have a negotiated RTP clock rate that is the same as the media-format-specific RTP packet.